Skip to main content Skip to footer

 The Chief Nurse Fellowship (CNF) and Director of Midwifery Fellowship (DoMF) programmes are an early career fellowship designed to provide staff with the best start to their career.
 Offering support through coaching and a bespoke teaching programme, staff will work through their own quality improvement project of their choice.

-Applications are currently open until 13 March 2023 at midday.
-To apply please complete this application document and send with your expression of interest, no more than 350 words, to cenree@uhnm.nhs.uk
+Applications are currently open until 21st February 2025 at midday.
+To apply please complete the application document and send with your expression of interest, no more than 350 words, to cenree@uhnm.nhs.uk

 Expressions of interest should include: